Welcome to Christian Francis Xavier Guitars.

 La Rizoluzione, Op148.
 M. Giuliani.
 Performed by Alejandro Cote.

-Guitarist Alejandro Cote performs on a CFX classical spruce top guitar with Rosewood back and sides.
+Guitarist Alejandro Cote performs on a CFX classical spruce top guitar with rosewood back and sides.

 How the Guitar is Made